aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### ProfilePhoto and ModerationAction

-* ProfilePhoto can be hidden or restored by ModerationAction.
+* ProfilePhoto can be hidden, restored, or deleted by ModerationAction.
 * ModerationAction may target one ProfilePhoto.

-Rule:
+Rules:

+* If the hidden or deleted photo is primary, another visible photo should become primary if available.
-* If the hidden photo is primary, profile validity must be rechecked.
+* If no visible primary photo can be assigned, profile validity must be rechecked.
+* Admin photo deletion is soft deletion from the dating profile and does not immediately hard-delete the underlying MediaAsset.

 ### ChatSession / ChatMessage and Report